Skip to Content

 Melt the chocolate chips according to the package.

-Melt the orange candy wafers (while you’re spreading the chocolate).
 Drop dollops of it throughout the chocolate.

-Using a toothpick, go side to side to incorporate the orange chocolate.
+Go side to side to incorporate the orange chocolate.
 You can go side to side as many times as it takes to really spread it out so it’s not clumpy.
 Don’t worry if there are gaps with no orange.
 We’ll take care of that next.

 When you’re completely satisfied with going side to side, use the toothpick to go up and down the tray once.
 You cannot do this more than once without it looking like a mess.

 Quickly place the peanut butter candies into the chocolate.
+Use a toothpick to gently stick them into the chocolate a little.

 Carefully, place the candy eyeballs in the chocolate.
+Again, use a toothpick to gently stick them into the chocolate bark.

 Allow the Halloween chocolate bark to cool in the fridge, preferably overnight.
-Use a knife to cut your bark into pieces.

 Halloween Chocolate Bark: Frequently Asked Questions